All careers

 Ophthalmic Technicians assist eye care professionals by performing eye tests, preparing patients, and aiding in diagnostic and surgical procedures.

-Get qualified to work as a ophthalmic technician with a course recognised across Australia.
+Get qualified to work as an Ophthalmic Technician with a course recognised across Australia.
 Speak to a training provider to learn more.

 Further reading